 problematic, including relationships between supervisors and their direct and indirect reports, between senior faculty and junior faculty, and managers and those who report to them (directly or indirectly).
 If such a relationship develops or exists as a result of a change in employment or academic status, the person in the position of greater authority or power must recuse themselves to ensure that they do not exercise any supervisory or evaluative function over the other person in the relationship.
-Where such recusal is required, the recusing party must also notify their supervisor, department chair, dean or manager, so that person can ensure adequate alternative supervisory or evaluative arrangements are put in place.
+Where such recusal is required, the recusing party must also notify their supervisory or evaluative arrangements are put in place.
 Such notification is always required where recusal is required.
 This obligation to recuse and notify exists for past as well as for current relationships.
 Failure to dis- close the relationship in a timely fashion will itself be considered a violation of policy.